 Alternatives to breastfeeding – there’s always another way

-- use donor milk
+- Donor milk

-- use infant formula
+- Infant formula

-- use a combination of any or all of the above.
+- A combination of the above.

 Using infant formula

 All information contained in this article is intended for general information purposes only.
-The information provided should not be relied upon as medical advice and does not supersede or replace a consultation with a suitably qualified health care professional.
+The information provided should not be relied upon as medical advice and does not supersede or replace a consultation with a suitably qualified healthcare professional.

 Health and wellbeing